Partners

 The best workplaces give back.

 Our partnerships are vital to our work, each one is unique and allows us to develop long term activity at both a regional and national level across England.
-From Disney to the Home Office to Dalgety Teas, our partnerships reach millions of people each year and increase the number of blood and organ donors to save and improve lives across the country.
+From Disney to the Home Office to The Science Gap/Bloodlines project, our partnerships reach millions of people each year and increase the number of blood donors to save and improve lives across the country.

 Find out more about how to get involved.